latalattu98/Data_Science-Internship/README.md

     If you know Jupyter Notebooks at all, you’re pretty much good to go in Google Colab, but there are just a few little differences that can make the difference between flying off to freedom on the wings of free GPU and sitting at our computer.

+## Learning

+ i learnt how to create Github Repository,  what is use of google colaboratory in python Data Science. i started with Basics of Python like printing Statements, Variables, function, conditional statements.
+ I had learnt in the internship.
+I have got an clear idea about the Data Science and how to used python code in Data Sets, Nampy’s, Pandas, Visualization etc,  and i learnt how to divide the datas from csv and tsv files.
+I had Solved 4-5 csv files based on Data sets like car data, fish data etc and i had divided based on particular rows and columns.